New Scientific Discoveries: Cracking the Code to a Breakthrough

 New Method for Electron Imaging

-Dr. Amit Finkler (Weizmann Institute of Science), Ph.D. student Dan Yudilevich, and their collaborators (University of Stuttgart) took a leap to discover a method of imaging at subatomic levels.
+Dr. Amit Finkler (Weizmann Institute of Science), Ph.D. student Dan Yudilevich, and their collaborators (University of Stuttgart) leaped to discover a method of imaging at subatomic levels.
 Their goal was to gather structural data when it comes to looking at individual electrons.
-Electrons are negatively charged subatomic particles that could be free-roaming or atom-bound.
+Electrons are negatively charged subatomic particles that can be free-roaming or atom-bound.

 The new method of imaging electrons is a great help in MRIs (Magnetic Resonance Imaging) as it is a means of diagnosing a wide array of illnesses.
 Possessing the knowledge at the subatomic level allows us to understand fully the specific behaviors and causes of different genetic and non-genetic disorders and illnesses.